 Conventional approaches within the ICT industry have emerged and matured over the last half-century.
-Terms in common usage in the area include identity management, identification, authentication, authorization and access control.
+Terms in common usage in the area include identity management (IdM), identification, authentication, authorization and access control.
 The adequacy of current techniques has been in considerable doubt throughout the first two decades of the present century.
 A pandemic of data breaches has spawned notification obligations in many jurisdictions since the first Security Breach Notification Law was enacted in California in 2003 (Karyda & Mitrou 2016), and the resources of many organisations have proven to be susceptible to unauthorised access (ITG 2023).

-I contend that many of the weaknesses in the relevant techniques arise from inadequacies in the conventional conception of the problem-domain, and the models underlying architectural, infrastructural and procedural designs to support authorization.
+I contend that many of the weaknesses in the relevant techniques arise from inadequacies in the conventional conception of the problem-domain, and in the models underlying architectural, infrastructural and procedural designs to support authorization.
 My motivation in conducting the research reported here has been to contribute to improved information systems (IS) practice and practice-oriented IS research.
 The method adopted is to identify and address key weaknesses, by applying and extending a previously-published pragmatic metatheoretic model.

 The paper commences by reviewing the context and nature of the authorization process, within its broader context of identity management.
 This culminates in initial observations on issues that are relevant to the vulnerability to unauthorised access.
 An outline is then provided of the pragmatic metatheoretic model, highlighting the aspects of relevance to the analysis.
 A generic theory of authorization is proposed, which reflects the insights of the model.
-This lays the foundations for adaptations to IS theory and practice in all aspects of identity management, including identification and authentication, with particular emphasis placed on authorization and access control.
+This lays the foundations for adaptations to IS theory and practice in all aspects of identity management, including identification and authentication, with particular emphasis placed in this paper on authorization and access control.
 That theory is then used as a lens whereby weaknesses in conventional authorization theory and practice can be identified and articulated.

 A dictionary definition of authorization is "The action of authorizing a person or thing ..."
 (OED 1); and authorize means "To give official permission for or formal approval to (an action, undertaking, etc.); to approve, sanction" (OED 3a) or "To give (a person or agent) legal or formal authority (to do something); to give formal permission to; to empower" (OED 3b).
 OED also recognises uses of 'authorization' to refer to " ... formal permission or approval" (OED 1), i.e. to the result of an authorization process.
 That creates unnecessary linguistic confusion.
 This paper avoids that ambiguity, by using 'permission' or 'privilege' to refer to the result of an authorization process.

-The remainder of this section outlines conventional usage of the term within the IT industry, with an emphasis on the underpinnings provided by industry standards organisations, clarifies several aspects of those standards, summarises the various approaches in current use, and highlights a couple of aspects that need some further articulation.
+The remainder of this section outlines conventional usage of the term within the ICT industry, with an emphasis on the underpinnings provided by industry standards organisations, clarifies several aspects of those standards, summarises the various approaches in current use, and highlights a couple of aspects that need some further articulation.

 The authorization notion was first applied to computers, data communications and IS in the 1960s.
 It has of course developed considerably since then, both deepening and passing through multiple phases.
 However it has mostly been treated as being synonymous with the selective restriction of access to a resource, an idea usefully referred to as 'access control'.
-Originally, the resource being accessed was conceived as a physical area such as enclosed land, a building or a room; but, in the context of ICT, a resource is data or software, or perhaps a device or a communications link.
+Originally, the resource being accessed was conceived as a physical area such as enclosed land, a building or a room; but, in the context of ICT, a resource is data, software, a device or a communications link.